About Marhainska Sakoetoe

 As a kid I always said that I wanted to become a doctor.
 When I look back on this I realize that my first inspiration was a nurse that I saw completely dressed in a white uniform, I also wanted to be dressed like that.
 When I was about 14 years old I got the opportunity to experience a day in the Emergency Room.
 Let’s just say that it was the last time I went to an Emergency Room.

 Therefore, when it was time for me to go study I did not know what to study.
 The only thing I knew was that I would like to do something with kids.
 Finally, I chose to study Pedagogy at the University of Utrecht.
 In 2012 I finished my bachelors degree and chose to proceed with the masters in Orthopedagogy.
-After I finished my studies I started working in care for young people and I still do this.
+After I finished my studies I started working in youth care and services and I still do this.

 In my spare time I enjoy organising.
 I have organised more than 50 events; for both larger groups (500) and smaller groups (15).
 I organise every event in detail and I love to make lists for everything that needs to happen.
 I also enjoy reading, spending time with friends and traveling.
 If I am not travelling I am planning a trip.
 I like to explore and everywhere I haven’t been yet is a good idea to visit.